LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 That is even more text in your terminal.
-What it all comes down to is that you, added your file with the ``git add`` command, then committed it to your repo using ``git commit -m "...message here..."``.
+What it all comes down to is that you added your file with the ``git add`` command, then committed it to your repo using ``git commit -m "...message here..."``.
 This commit created a time stamp of your work.
 You changed 1 file, by inserting 1 item.
 Your changes will vary based on how much you add and save before committing.